How Surfers let their Hair Down

 The perpetual wave-itch

-If you’ve been justifiably intrigued by any of the popular surfer-speak, you would have definitely heard the one which goes: “If you’re itching for the waves, the only lotion is the ocean!”
+If you’ve been justifiably intrigued by any of the popular surfer-speak, you would have definitely heard the one that goes: “If you’re itching for the waves, the only lotion is the ocean!”
 It is indeed a perpetual itch surfers appear to have for the waves, so much so that they can’t seem to stay away from the water.
-With Atoll paddle board under arm, they very quickly make their way back to the water for a bit of a calmer way to enjoy it.
+With Atoll paddle board underarm, they very quickly make their way back to the water for a bit of a calmer way to enjoy it.

-So paddle-boarding is probably not so surprising as a favourite among surfers to enjoy a bit of “down time.”
+So paddle-boarding is probably not so surprising as a favourite among surfers to enjoy a bit of “downtime.”
 Not only do they enjoy it by themselves, but with fellow surfers and other paddle boarders with whom they can perhaps have a bit of banter.

 Beach is life